-LGBTQIA+ travelers are those who identify as lesbian, gay, bisexual or transgender, plus queer or questioning, intersex or asexual individuals.
+LGBTQIA+ travellers are those who identify as lesbian, gay, bisexual or transgender, plus queer or questioning, intersex or asexual individuals.
 It also includes those who identify beyond these commonly used sexualities and gender expressions.
-Everyone has the right to feel safe when travelling, and while Brazil is generally a safe travel destination, there are some issues that may arise for travelers who identify with one or more of these terms.
+Everyone has the right to feel safe when travelling, and while Brazil is generally a safe travel destination, there are some issues that may arise for travellers who identify with one or more of these terms.

 Brazil is a progressive country when it comes to LGBT+ rights and equality.
 Gay marriage and same-sex adoption are legal, and there are laws in place to protect sexuality and gender-based discrimination in the workplace and in matters relating to housing.
 Although public opinion is generally positive towards LGBT+ rights, there is an active anti-LGBT+ minority and Brazil unfortunately has one of the highest murder rates of LGBT+ people in the world.
 Non-binary gender recognition also varies from region to region.

-Large cities like Sao Paolo, Salvador and Rio de Janeiro are generally safe for travelers with plenty of LGBT-friendly hangouts.
-While the risk of experiencing overt discrimination is low, LGBT+ travelers may want to avoid public displays of affection when travelling outside of the main tourist areas as folks in smaller towns may have more conservative views.
+Large cities like Sao Paolo, Salvador and Rio de Janeiro are generally safe for travellers with plenty of LGBT-friendly hangouts.
+While the risk of experiencing overt discrimination is low, LGBT+ travellers may want to avoid public displays of affection when travelling outside of the main tourist areas as folks in smaller towns may have more conservative views.
 Physical violence is rare, but you may be met with a disapproving look or rude remark.
 It's generally best to use discretion when in doubt.

 Queer culture in Brazil

-Brazil's biggest cities have thriving queer scenes with many queer-friendly neighborhoods, beaches, bars and clubs.
+Brazil's biggest cities have thriving queer scenes with many queer-friendly neighbourhoods, beaches, bars and clubs.
 Look out for the Pride flags flying at Rio's famous beaches including Copacabana, Ipanema, and Leblon – these gay-friendly areas are a great place to meet new people and soak up the tropical vibes.

 Solo travel and room sharing

-If you're travelling solo on an Intrepid group tour, you will share accommodation with a traveler of the same gender as per your passport information.
+If you're travelling solo on an Intrepid group tour, you will share accommodation with a traveller of the same gender as per your passport information.
 If you don’t identify with the gender assigned on your passport, please let us know when you're booking your trip and we’ll arrange the rooming accordingly.
 There's also the option to book your own room on most of our tours if you don't wish to share a room.